 (4) A person mentioned in subregulation (2)(a) to (g) whose nomination to the CEO is revoked is, when the revocation takes effect, no longer prescribed for the purposes of paragraph (b) of the definition of relevant authority in section 70 of the Act.

+[Regulation 63 amended: SL 2026/53 r.
+17.]

 64. Information that CEO must disclose to Commissioner of Police (s.
 77(1))

 For the purposes of section 77(1)(b) of the Act, the following information is information that must be disclosed to the Commissioner of Police —